Sidley's Commitment to Pro Bono and Community Service

 Sidley lawyers recognize their profound responsibility to use their training, skills and experience to provide legal services to the poor and to charitable, religious, community, governmental and educational organizations that otherwise would be unable to afford legal representation.
 Sidley lawyers also work to protect civil and human rights in this country and throughout the world.
 Sidley’s pro bono program is not bound by political or ideological restrictions, and we encourage our lawyers to bring pro bono matters into the Firm to ensure that their pro bono work is rewarding and satisfying.
 Sidley is proud of its significant tradition of pro bono service over the years, which is only partially reflected in our annual pro bono reports.
 Please click here to read our annual pro bono reports.

 Sidley’s pro bono policy strongly urges all lawyers to devote a significant amount of time to pro bono matters.
 Sidley subscribes to the Pro Bono Institute’s Pro Bono Challenge and has pledged to use its best efforts to contribute annually in pro bono work an amount of time equal to three percent of the firm’s total billable hours, or 60 hours.
-Sidley has met that goal for the last five years.
+Sidley has met that goal for the last seven years.
 In determining the compensation of lawyers and in evaluating associates’ performance, legal work undertaken for the firm’s pro bono clients is considered the same as comparable work for the firm’s paying clients—there are no limits on pro bono hours.
-In 2012, Sidley lawyers, legal assistants and staff devoted over 100,000 hours to pro bono projects.
+In 2013, Sidley lawyers, legal assistants and staff devoted over 100,000 hours to pro bono projects.

 Sidley’s firm-wide Committee on Pro Bono and Public Interest Law coordinates the pro bono practice and makes recommendations to the Firm’s governing committees regarding matters of firm pro bono policy.
 The Committee was instrumental in implementing our four significant firm-wide initiatives, the Capital Litigation Project, the Political Asylum and Immigrants’ Rights Project, the Veterans Benefits Project and the Africa-Asia Agricultural Enterprise Program.
 In addition to these firm-wide projects, Sidley has served pro bono clients in virtually every area of the law, from individual actions to recover disability benefits and child support to major cases affecting voting rights and marriage equality across the country.
 Another important component of Sidley’s pro bono work is its fellowship program, which allows associates to work at nonprofit organizations in the community either before they begin working at the firm or, in the case of the New York office, after they have joined the firm.